pranay101/Media-Player-in-Python/Readme.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Currentyl developing a music player in python that can be customize to a whole new level
+Currently developing a music player in python that can be customize to a whole new level

 ## Features